CORE-T: COherent REtrieval of Tables for Text-to-SQL: Experimental Setup Details

 \subsection{Evaluation Metrics}

-\paragraph{Retrieval and selection.} For each query $q$, we compare the predicted table set $S(q)$ to the gold tables $G(q)$ and report precision, recall, and F1.
+\paragraph{Retrieval and selection.} For each query $q$, we compare the predicted table set $S(q)$ to the gold tables $G(q)$ and report precision, and F1.
 We additionally report \emph{perfect recall} (PR), the fraction of queries for which $G(q)\subseteq S(q)$.

-\paragraph{End-to-end performance.} We report execution exact match (EM), counting a prediction as correct if executing the generated SQL (conditioned on the retrieved tables) yields the same result as the gold SQL execution result.
-We report EM on all queries and stratified by the number of gold tables (e.g., $=1$ vs.\ $\geq 2$) to emphasize multi-table performance.
+\paragraph{End-to-end performance.} We report execution accuracy (EX), counting a prediction as correct if executing the generated SQL yields the same result as executing the gold SQL.
+Since the SQL generator only observes the selected tables, EX measures the downstream effect of table selection on final SQL execution.
+We report EX on all queries (EX$_{all}$), on multi-table queries involving at least two gold tables (EX$_{MT}$), and on the perfect-recall subset (EX$_{PR}$), where all gold tables required by the gold SQL are retrieved and included among the tables passed to the SQL generator.
+EX$_{PR}$ helps isolate table-retrieval errors from SQL-generation errors by evaluating only cases where the required gold tables are available to the SQL generator.

-\paragraph{Efficiency.} We measure (i) LLM input/output tokens used during the table-selection stage (and for agentic baselines, summed across iterations), and (ii) an estimated dollar cost for SQL generation when using GPT-4o-mini, computed by applying the published pricing ($0.15/1$M input tokens, $0.60/1$M output tokens) to the SQL generator's token usage after each retrieval/selection method.